Sibanye Stillwater Limited (SBSW) is primed for evolution with the beta value of 1.90

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Let’s take a glance in the erstwhile performances of Sibanye Stillwater Limited, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -12.65%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -22.33%, alongside a boost of 3.27% for the period of the last 12 months.
-The shares increased approximately by -3.21% in the 7-day charts and went down by -2.87% in the period of the last 30 days.
-Common stock shares were lifted by -17.33% during last recorded quarter.
+Considering, the past performance of Sibanye Stillwater Limited, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -10.95%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -20.77%, alongside a boost of 5.99% for the period of the last 12 months.
+The shares increased approximately by -1.19% in the 7-day charts and went up by -3.28% in the period of the last 30 days.
+Common stock shares were lifted by -14.76% during last recorded quarter.